So, yesterday was an interesting day!

 And, surprise, surprise, last Wednesday Ty Pennington was spotted wandering the halls of the local highschool, causing screaming and chaos to ensue as students caught a glimpse of him and hurried out of classrooms to see what was going on!
 The family is currently in New York City and will return tomorrow.
 They’re doing interviews this week at our church.
 Here’s my pastor with Ty . . . don’t they look like brothers???

 Since my husband has done some work for the wonderful builders in charge of the overall “build,” he was called in overnight on Sunday to help with the kitchen cabinet installation–and I do mean overnight, as in he was there from midnight until 11:30 the next day!
 And yesterday was finally my turn.
 Arriving at the site in my very fashionable blue volunteer shirt, I was quickly grabbed by a lady who had probably been there several hours herself and was in need of a break and led to what would be my post for the next several hours: Master Bedroom, Bedroom 1, and the hallway.
 My assigned tool?
 A broom and dustpan.
 My mission?
 To keep the dirt, plastic wrappers, wire bits, cardboard boxes, and water bottles being discarded onto said floor by the hundreds of construction volunteers working in those three areas from making those rooms unnavigable.
-(It was a dirty job, but someone had to do it.)
+(It was a dirty job, but someone had to do it.
+And thanks to Aqua Shield, the task become easier to do than before.)
 So from 2:30 til about 6 I did … well, pretty much what I do at home much of the day, haha!

 At 6:00, seeing a lull in the action in my area, I was about to put the broom in a corner and head outside for a breath of air when someone tapped me on the shoulder and said something about my job being pretty neverending.
 We laughed, and then she said, “You want to come do some filming?
 I’ve been looking for people who have been really working, not just standing around hoping to get on camera…” “Ummmm, sure!”
 I answered, having no idea what was coming up next.
 So she led me outside, where one of the producers told a small group of us that she wanted to do a spa shot, where we’d be sitting around one of the rooms in towels, turbans made from extra volunteer shirts, robes and green facial masks, while Jillian and Tracy were lounging in the (empty) Jacuzzi discussing how smart they were to be hiding from the guys.